MarioAngelov2/F1/readme.md

 - React Router DOM
 - TanStack Query

-`Framer Motion` is used to create beautiful animations to make the user experiance more pleasent.

-`Material-UI` is used to create

 ## Running the App

 You will be working in the `src` folder.
 This will be designated as the `root` folder, where `package.json` should be placed.